reefland/ansible-k3s-argocd-renovate/README.md

 * **Renovate** will monitor deployed application manifests and provide update notifications via Pull Request process
 * **Let's Encrypt** configuration requires you to define your challenge credentials and list domains for certificate generation
 * **Kube-vip** Load Balancer section will require you to specify a range of IP addresses available for use and a VIP address for the API Load Balancer
+* **Longhorn** Distributed storage is intended to be the default storage class, the `local-path` StorageClass is not installed

 ---